lorithai/dumbjuice/README.md

 ## Usage
 ### TLDR
-* Create a dumbjuice.conf file in your projects base folder with the minimum content (replace MyProgramName with your program's name and update python_version to your python version)
+* Create a `dumbjuice.conf` file in your projects base folder with the following minimum content (replace MyProgramName with your program's name and update python_version to your python version)
 ```
 {
   "program_name": "MyProgramName",